 Diane holds a Master’s in Adult Medical/Surgical Nursing with an emphasis on emergency services from Armstrong Atlantic State University and a Bachelor of Science in Nursing from the University of Washington.
 She is a certified BLS, PALS, ACLS, TNCC and ENPC instructor.

 Diane has been married to her husband, Ken, for over 26 years and has adopted two stray dogs, Kady and Java.
 She currently enjoys working in a small rural emergency room and taking teaching assignments throughout the Northwest.
 Her hobbies include gardening, painting and attending craft fairs.

-Registration includes: Attendance at program, downloadable program handouts, all day coffee, tea, water, and snacks.
+Registration includes: Attendance at program, coffee, tea, water, light breakfast and/or snacks.
+All materials and supplies are included.
 Wi-fi is available in the conference center.

 Need Registration Help?
 Click here to learn how to create a profile